8 tools to make your job easier

 Take the Next Step:

 - It's time to stop feeling guilty for the things that you can't give your kids.
 Now is the time to focus on what you can give them.
-Use the current economic slowdown to teach your kids some valuable financial lessons.
+Teach your kids some valuable financial lessons.
 After all, a good grasp of personal finance is one of the most valuable life skills a person can have.